GerritCodeReview/k8s-gerrit/Documentation/operator.md

 helm upgrade --install zookeeper oci://registry-1.docker.io/bitnamicharts/zookeeper -n zookeeper
 ```

-Now, the GerritCluster can be configured to use the Global RefDB
+Now, the GerritCluster can be configured to use the Global RefDB.
+Since the
+zookeeper plugin is not maintained in the opensource project at the moment,
+configure a URL from where to download the plugin in `Documentation/examples/5-gerritcluster-refdb.yaml`.
+Then run:

 ```sh
 diff Documentation/examples/4-gerritcluster-ha-replica.yaml Documentation/examples/5-gerritcluster-refdb.yaml